ryanatkn/cosmicplayground/README.md

 - [Deep Breath](https://www.cosmicplayground.org/#deep-breath),
   an interactive map of Earth with a rough answer to the question "if all ice on Earth melts, how will sea levels change?"
-  The purpose is feelings not science.
+  The project tries to be interesting and visually pleasing, but compared to similar tools it has little scientific usefulness.
 - several unfinished and/or weird things
   (warning: may induce ear discomfort or pain, OKAY??)
-- an in-progress ear training game on the `earworm` branch that I theoretically want to continue making one day
+- an in-progress ear training game on the `earworm` branch that I might continue making one day

 [![galaxies](/src/assets/space/galaxies-banner.jpg)](/src/assets/space/galaxies.jpg)